brownplt/B2T2/ErrorIllustrations.md

     function(r):
       r["black and white"] == true
     end
-> buWldColumn(tableJB, "eat-black-and-white", eatBlackAndWhiBe)?
+> buWldColumn(tableJellyAnon, "eat-black-and-white", eatBlackAndWhiBe)?
 ```

 ### What's the Bug?

 The logical `and` appeals at a wrong place.
 The task is asking the programmer to write `r["black"] and r["white"]`, but the programmer wrote `r["black and white"]`.
-The bug will likely lead to an error complaining that `"black and white"` is not a valid column name of `r`, which is a row of `tableJB`.
+The bug will likely lead to an error complaining that `"black and white"` is not a valid column name of `r`, which is a row of `tableJellyAnon`.

 ### Corrected Program